mpartel/ee-altgr-keymap/README.markdown

 ## X11 installation

-Drop the file into `/usr/share/X11/xkb/symbols` (or the equivalent in your distro)
+Drop the file into `/usr/share/X11/xkb/symbols` (or the equivalent in your distro).
+Select it with `setxkbmap ee_altgr`.

 ## Windows installation